ryuran/talks/src/decks/crypto-for-devs/sections/en/07-tooling.md

 ???

-If you're working in a low-level environment, then rely on your operating system, or low-level libraries, like OpenSSL.
-You can also use direct access to a cryptographic set of instructions, like Intel's AES-NI; or using a co-processor dedicated to cryptographic tasks.
-Nevertheless, it's a hard job that requires many security skills.
+If you're working in a low-level environment, you can rely on your operating system modules.
+You can also use low-level libraries, like OpenSSL.
+For embedded software you can use processor set of instructions, like Intel's AES-NI.
+Or use a co-processor dedicated to cryptographic tasks.

+Even so, it's a hard job that requires many security skills.

 ===

 ### Backend languages

-- Python: PyCrypto
+- Python: Cryptography / PyCrypto
 - Ruby: RbNaCl
 - Node.js: Crypto built-in module
 - PHP: Mcrypt